 Luzerne County Man Sentenced To Prison For Federal Heroin Trafficking Charges

-The United States Attorney’s Office for the Middle District of Pennsylvania announced today that a Luzerne County man was sentenced by Senior United States District Judge James M. Munley to serve 60 months in prison on the charge of conspiracy to distribute heroin.
+The United States Attorney’s Office for the Middle District of Pennsylvania announced that a Luzerne County man was sentenced today by Senior United States District Judge Richard P. Conaboy to serve 84 months in prison on the charge of conspiracy to distribute heroin.

-According to United States Attorney Peter J. Smith, David Gilliam, age 27, of Forty Fort, previously admitted to participating in a conspiracy to distribute heroin in the Luzerne County area between January and November 2011.
-In March 2011, investigators seized 660 bags of heroin from a residence located on Wyoming Avenue in Forty Fort where Gilliam was residing.
+According to United States Attorney Peter J. Smith, Alik Jerome Harrington, age 35, of Kingston, previously admitted to participating in a conspiracy to distribute heroin in the Luzerne County area.
+On April 14, 2011, after making a traffic stop, members of the Kingston Police Department seized over 200 bags of heroin from Harrington’s vehicle.
+Investigators then obtained a search warrant and obtained an additional quantity of heroin from a residence on Divison Street in Kingston where Harrington was residing.

-In addition to the prison term, Judge Munley also ordered that Gilliam be supervised by a probation officer for three years following his prison sentence.
+In addition to the prison term, Senior Judge Conaboy also ordered that Harrington be supervised by a probation officer for three years following his prison sentence.

-The case was prosecuted by Assistant United States Attorneys Robert J. O’Hara.
+The case was prosecuted by Assistant United States Attorney Robert J. O’Hara.